emfcamp/Website/templates/about/phones.md

 **Modify** lets you amend the Description in the phonebook, change the visibility in the phonebook and set a Fallback Number.

-The** Falback Number **is a number that will be called if the main number doesn’t answer the call within 30sec or is unavailable.
+The **Fallback Number** is a number that will be called if the main number doesn’t answer the call within 30sec or is unavailable.

 ## Types of Service